Add a remote HTTP server

 Security best practices: always use environment variables for credentials, never commit tokens to git, use read-only tokens when you only need to query data, and limit server access scope to the minimum needed.
 For enterprise deployments, managed-mcp.json lets administrators enforce an allowlist of permitted servers organization-wide.

 Other important MCP capabilities worth knowing: MCP servers can send list_changed notifications to dynamically update their available tools, prompts, and resources without requiring reconnection.
 If an HTTP or SSE server disconnects mid-session, Claude Code automatically reconnects with exponential backoff — up to five attempts, starting at a one-second delay and doubling each time.
-MCP servers can also push messages into your session via the claude/channel capability, enabling Claude to react to external events such as CI results, monitoring alerts, or chat messages.
+For initial connections at startup, the same backoff applies but retries up to three times on transient errors such as a 5xx response, a connection refused, or a timeout (as of v2.1.121).